abdjea/MSsante_EPISEN/README.md

 - Add an new user : `sudo adduser XX` (XX : new account name)

 ***Join a domain for the first time***
-- when to join :
+- When to join :
   - if you add an new host
   - if you restart the host (or `sudo service network-manager stop`)